Please note that this post contains affiliate links. It means that if you buy Tailwind through my link I will receive a small compensation. I use and love Tailwind and that’s why I recommended it. Read the disclosure policy for more information.

 You can see the value that this feature represents!

-Imagine being able to schedule your pins to several boards at the same time as opposed to do it one by one.
+Imagine being able to schedule your pins to several boards at the same time as opposed to doing it one by one.

 Now that image is scheduled to go to all those boards.
 Easy peasy!

-Please note that Pinterest has removed the choice to post to your twitter account.
-On Tailwind still works for older accounts.
+Please note that Pinterest has removed the choice to post to your Twitter account although in Tailwind still works for older accounts.
 If yours is new it won’t work.

 As you can see I belong to 6 related Tribes.
-Tick the ones you want to schedule your image.
+Check the ones you want to schedule your image.
 If you see a red triangle it means that you have already added that content to the tribe.
-Go ahead if the image you are using is different to the image you have already added.
+Go ahead if the image you are using is different from the image you have already added.